DavidD121/BCI-MQP/README.md

 2. In the Chrome browser, click on the puzzle piece in the top right corner and click "Manage Extensions"
 3. In the top right of the page make sure that developer mode is enabled
 4. Once developer mode is enabled a "Load unpacked" button should appear in the top left, Click it and select the folder of the github repo.
 Ensure that the folder contains the "manifest.json" file.
+5. The chrome extension should now be installed, check to see if the API is recieving regular GET requests for the users cognitive state.
+If it is not, try reseting the chrome extension in the "Manage Extensions" page by pressing the "Update" button in the top right.

 ## Follow-up question
 1. In the Chrome browser, right click the extension icon and click "Options." this will open the follow-up problems page.